 restrict who the owner can sell the asset to

 determine the price the owner has to sell the asset for

 place any express restrictions on how the owner uses the land or building, or who they sell it to

 imply that you will have access to public funding to buy the asset

-You can view the notices of intended relevant disposal of listed land for:
+You can view the notice of intended relevant disposal of listed land for The Eagle Public House.